tuanminh25/qu1zlet/README.md

 1. Write tests for that feature and commit them to the branch.
 These will fail as you have not yet implemented the feature.
 1. Implement that feature.
 1. Make any changes to the tests such that they pass with the given implementation.
 You should not have to do a lot here.
 If you find that you are, you're not spending enough time on your tests.
-1. Consider any assumptions you made in the previous steps and add them to `assumptions.md`.
 1. Create a merge request for the branch.
 1. Get someone in your team who **did not** work on the feature to review the merge request.
 1. Fix any issues identified in the review.